maclean-lab/singlecell-parinf/README.md

 # Single-cell parameter inference for Ca<sup>2+</sup> pathway model

-This repository contains code for Bayesian paramater inference for Ca<sup>2+</sup> pathway model using No-U-Turn Sampler (NUTS) and post-sampling analyses.
+This repository contains code for Bayesian parameter inference for Ca<sup>2+</sup> pathway model using No-U-Turn Sampler (NUTS) and post-sampling analyses.